stakater/stakater-docs/docs/content/sre/machinepools/machinepools.md

 `1 x Object storage bucket` is required for keeping Backups of Kubernetes Objects.

 ### Volume Snapshot Requirements

-Volume Snapshots are backups of volumes for `SAAP workloads`.

-By default, backups are taken daily and are retained for 3 days.
-So at any given instance 3 day old backups for `SAAP workloads` are kept.
+Volume Snapshots are backups of volumes for `SAAP workloads` By default backups are taken daily and are retained for 3 days.
+So at a given instance 3 day old backups for `SAAP workloads` are kept.

 ## Network Requirements

 ### Load Balancers

 #### For AWS, Azure, GCP

 Each SAAP cluster deploys `3 x Loadbalancers`:

 - 2 x Public (for cluster API and cluster dashboard)

 - 1 x Private (for control plane communication)

 #### For OpenStack

 No LoadBalancers required.

 ### Floating IPs

 #### For AWS, Azure, GCP

-No additional Floating IPs/Public IPs are required.
+No additional Floating IPs/Public IPs are required
 #### For OpenStack

-`2 x Floating IPs` are required (for cluster API and cluster dashboard).
+`2 x Floating IPs` are required (for cluster API and cluster dashboard)